cs-fullstack-fall-2018/html-set-form1-rgreen32/README.md

 Using the code above.
 Create a new column to the right to allow a user to select a new or existing application using radio buttons.

 ### Exercise 7
-Using the code above to allow a user to select the position they are applying for: Developer, Software Engineer, or Software Developer.
+Using the code above to allow a user to select the position they are applying for using a drop down: Developer, Software Engineer, or Software Developer.

 ### Exercise 8
 Using the code above, allow the user to check a box if they agree all information in the form is correct.